Crowns And Glory

 The one crown that really intrigues me though, is the most recent to be commissioned by the House of Windsor - Prince Charles’s investiture coronet.

 This curious crown was created by the renowned silver and goldsmith, Louis Osman.
-It is based on a traditional design, but is futuristic too, this was 1969 after all, the space age, when man was about to step foot on the moon.
+It is based on a traditional design, but is futuristic too, this was 1969 after all, the space age.

 With our contemporary eye, it would not look out of place in Game of Thrones but what is extraordinary about it, is that the diamonds set around the orb represent the Prince’s birth sign of Scorpio, whilst the diamonds set horizontally represent the seven deadly sins and the seven gifts of the holy spirit.
 These esoteric touches had never appeared in a crown before and must have raised a few eyebrows at the time.